 Johnny Morgan, Vincent, Valerie

-The Connect My Louisiana program provides classes that introduce residents and business people to broadband services and show them how it can be used to improve their lives.
+Connect My Louisiana is an educational program in 18 Louisiana parishes and provides classes designed to introduce residents and business people to high-speed Internet access via broadband and to show them how the Web can be used to improve lives.

 – John Wyble, from the Louisiana Court Appointed Special Advocates for Children (CASA) program, will speak on using Web-based tools and resources for children and families.